vigoo/destiny/journal.md

 `-H "Accept: application/json"` fixes it

 We cannot try this out at the moment from `dx serve` because of CORS.
 Can we fix that?
+Yes by adding a new route.
+Needs to delete deployment, register a new definition and deploy it again.